 - First, the company revalued its assets upwards and created the revaluation reserve.
 This exercise increased the amount of shareholder’s equity by the amount of revaluation reserve.
 This step increased the equity without impacting debt.
 Therefore, the debt to equity ratio, which is one of the key parameters monitored by external stakeholders declines and the capital structure of the company becomes better.

 - However, when the time comes to recognise the depreciation on the now increased size of assets, the company adjusts the revaluation reserve against depreciation saying that it will provide depreciation only on the actual cost of assets and not the revalued amount.
-This adjustment of the depreciation expense removes the impact of increase in asset value on the profits.
+This adjustment of the depreciation expense removes the impact of the increase in asset value on the profits.

-Therefore, the company is able to show lower debt to equity ratio and maintain its profitability as well.
-It’s a win-win situation for the company on both the aspects of balance sheet as well as P&L account.
+Therefore, the company is able to show a lower debt to equity ratio and maintain its profitability as well.
+It’s a win-win situation for the company on both the aspects of the balance sheet as well as P&L account.

 Therefore, it becomes paramount that the investor should understand the nature of diesel generator sets, plant & machinery and building which increased in value despite usage and the usual wear & tear associated with operational usage.
-Otherwise, the profits shown by Indo Count Industries Ltd to the extent of ₹178.7 cr at PBT level (equal to the revaluation reserve at FY2010) and related net profits after tax of about ₹125 cr. (deducting 30% tax from PBT of ₹178.7 cr), would not have any sound basis.
+Otherwise, the profits showed by Indo Count Industries Ltd to the extent of ₹178.7 cr at PBT level (equal to the revaluation reserve at FY2010) and related net profits after tax of about ₹125 cr. (deducting 30% tax from PBT of ₹178.7 cr), would not have any sound basis.